vikakleyko/rn-chat/README.md

 # rn-chat
-Simple react native chat using firebase
+Simple react native chat using firebase and Expo